 The transition from dormancy can be triggered by the power saving signal (see section 5.4.2) at the start of an active DRX period, or by DCI signaling in the PCell or PSCell if the UE is in the Active Time.
-Return to dormancy can be triggered by DCI signaling in the SCell itself, or simply with the bwp-InactivityTimer expiration.
+Return to dormancy can be triggered by DCI signaling in the SCell itself, but the signaling overhead will be reduced if the bwp-InactivityTimer of the serving cell is used for this purpose.